harshad-lohande/agentic_sales_copilot/README.md

 FirstName,LastName,Email,Company,Position
 Jane,Doe,jane.doe@example.com,Example Corp,CTO

-## **▶️ Running the Application**
+## **▶️ Running the Application (Updated for Task Queue)**

-This application requires **three separate terminal processes** to run locally.
+This application is a distributed system and requires **four long-running services** for full functionality during local development.
+It's recommended to open four separate terminal windows.

+### **Terminal 1: Start Redis**

+Redis acts as the message broker for background tasks.
+The easiest way to run it is with Docker.

+docker run \-d \-p 6379:6379 redis:alpine

+### **Terminal 2: Start the Celery Worker**

+This process listens for tasks from Redis and executes the long-running agent logic.

+poetry run celery \-A app.tasks worker \--loglevel=INFO

-### **Terminal 1: Start the Webhook Server**
+### **Terminal 3: Start the Webhook Server**

-This server listens for inbound email replies from SendGrid and interactive actions from Slack.
+This server listens for inbound webhooks from SendGrid and Slack on your local machine.

 poetry run python webhook\_server.py

-### **Terminal 2: Start the ngrok Tunnel**
+### **Terminal 4: Start the ngrok Tunnel**

-This exposes your local webhook server to the internet.
+This exposes your local webhook server to the internet so SendGrid and Slack can reach it.

 \# Replace with your static domain if you have one
 ngrok http 8000 \--domain \<your.static.domain.ngrok-free.app\>

-### **Terminal 3: Run the Outbound Campaign**
+### **Running an Outbound Campaign (On-Demand)**

-This script triggers the Sales\_Manager agent to start the email outreach campaign.
+Once the four services above are running, you can trigger a new email outreach campaign at any time by running the following command in a **new terminal**:

-poetry run python -m app.main
+poetry run python \-m app.main

 ## **🔮 Future Work & Roadmap**

-This project has a solid foundation.
-The next steps to elevate it to a fully production-grade system include:

-* **State Management & Memory:** Implement a database (e.g., SQLite or a cloud-based one) to store conversation history.
-This will allow the SDR\_Agent to have context for multi-turn conversations.
+* **State Management & Memory:** Implement a database (e.g., SQLite) to store conversation history, giving the SDR\_Agent context for multi-turn conversations.
-* **Asynchronous Task Queue:** Decouple the long-running agent processes from the web server using a task queue like Celery with Redis.
-This will make the API more resilient and prevent webhook timeouts.
-* **Structured Logging:** Replace all print() statements with a structured JSON logger for better monitoring, debugging, and analysis in a production environment.
-* **Containerization:** Dockerize the entire application for consistent, environment-agnostic deployment.
+* **Containerization:** Dockerize the entire application stack (web, worker, Redis) with docker-compose for consistent, one-command local setup and simplified deployment.